 Massification of higher education has come with costs and challenges.
 The increase in the number of institutions has, in most cases, not resulted in an equivalent increase in government grants or subventions.
-Consequently, Higher Education Institutions (HEIs) have been forced to seek other funding including the increase in tuition fees, is at an advance stage. exploitation of their intellectual capital, seeking private partnerships and philanthropic donations.
+Consequently, Higher Education Institutions (HEIs) have been forced to seek other funding including the increase in tuition fees, exploitation of their intellectual capital, seeking private partnerships and philanthropic donations.
 HEIs have been forced to review their costs and to harness a variety of efficiencies in their operations.